 The place with the lowest cost of living in Louisiana according to the data is Abbeville.
 You can download the data here.

 There You Have It Mr. Or Mrs. Louisiana Cheapskate

-If you're looking at the cost of living numbers in Louisiana, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Louisiana, this is an accurate list of the most affordable places to live in Louisiana for 2020.

 Here's a look at the most expensive cities in Louisiana according to the data:

 - New Orleans

 The Most Affordable Places To Live In Louisiana